 Where to Stay In Yellowstone For Watching Wildlife

 It’s no secret that Yellowstone National Park is one of North America’s greatest wildlife-watching destinations.
 But one question that gets asked over and over is “Where is the best place to stay in Yellowstone for wildlife watching?”
 You may be surprised to learn that the secret favorite of seasoned wildlife and wolf watchers is not a National Park lodge or the bustling gateway town of Gardiner.
-In fact, it is a little-known town tucked outside the northeast corner of the park in Montana.
+In fact, it is a little-known town tucked outside the northeast corner of the park in Montana that is a top choice for places to stay in Yellowstone.
 Or more precisely it is two tiny towns nestled shoulder to shoulder.
 They are Cooke City and Silver Gate.
+You can stay at a hotel or you can even find a Yellowstone cabin rental that suits your group.
+Lodging in Yellowstone has never been cuter!

 Why Choose Cooke City/ Silver Gate